 If you’re looking to bolster your travel nursing career with a network of supportive team members, we’re here to help.
 Our goal is to help you succeed and thrive in a variety of travel nursing jobs, and that includes supporting your work-life balance and setting you up with tools to promote your mental wellbeing.

-Our Employee Assistance Program (EAP) is a free resource that provides travelers enrolled in a medical plan through Host Healthcare with individual and family counseling, online therapy platform Talkspace, and additional resources to ensure you’re walking through those hospital doors each day feeling your very best.
+Our Employee Assistance Program (EAP) is a free resource that provides travelers enrolled in a medical plan through Host Healthcare with individual and family counseling, the online therapy platform Talkspace, and additional mental health resources for nurses to ensure you’re walking through those hospital doors each day feeling your very best.

 In addition to our assistance program, our team works with our travelers to: